khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 * complex64
 * complex128

-The supported data types are all defined at `import time`_, with each of these set as an `ivy.Dtype`_ instance.
+The supported data types are all defined at `import time`_, with each of these set as an `aikit.Dtype`_ instance.
-The :class:`ivy.Dtype` class derives from :class:`str`, and has simple logic in the constructor to verify that the string formatting is correct.
+The :class:`aikit.Dtype` class derives from :class:`str`, and has simple logic in the constructor to verify that the string formatting is correct.
-All data types can be queried as attributes of the :mod:`ivy` namespace, such as ``ivy.float32`` etc.
+All data types can be queried as attributes of the :mod:`aikit` namespace, such as ``aikit.float32`` etc.

 In addition, *native* data types are `also specified`_ at import time.
-Likewise, these are all *initially* set as `ivy.Dtype`_ instances.
+Likewise, these are all *initially* set as `aikit.Dtype`_ instances.

-There is also an :class:`ivy.NativeDtype` class defined, but this is initially set as an `empty class`_.
+There is also an :class:`aikit.NativeDtype` class defined, but this is initially set as an `empty class`_.

 The following `tuples`_ are also defined: ``all_dtypes``, ``all_numeric_dtypes``, ``all_int_dtypes``, ``all_float_dtypes``.
 These each contain all possible data types which fall into the corresponding category.